Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 Smoking moon rocks doesn’t differ much from smoking regular bud, but the preparation does.

 The first thing you should know is to never grind moon rocks.
+Instead, you should break them gently up with your fingers.

 The reason behind that is simple: